 After cutting out the tree, I decided it was too tall so I cut off the bottom portion.
 But feel free to make the tree as tall or short as you’d like.

-I initially mounted the tree to the wall with painters tape, but that didn’t hold so I went to masking tape, which has worked the best.
+I initially mounted the tree to the wall with painters tape, but that didn’t hold.
+So to hang the tree, I went with command strips, which has worked the best.

-I wanted the ornaments to look similar to the glass ornaments I’ve been using for years so I went with blue, purple, green, yellow, hot pink, and I added some white to break things up a bit.
+I wanted the ornaments to look similar to the glass ornaments I’ve been using for years so I went with blue, purple, green, yellow, hot pink, (colors kids love) and I added some white to break things up a bit.

 I didn’t use a template for the presents and the ‘ribbon’.
 Instead, I just measured out squares and rectangles and cut them out.
 Then I cut strips of felt to make the ‘ribbons’.
 I used a template for the bows though.